MEHColeman/shoreditch/docs/acceptance.md

   first-paint theme script whitelists its localStorage value; the vendored icons are plain path data (CC0, attributed); the theme makes no external network request except opt-in Giscus.

+## Install automation exercised and hardened (`bridgetown-automation`, PR #3, 2026-08-08)

+- `bin/bridgetown apply` installs the theme end to end on a fresh site:
+  `scripts/exercise-automation.sh` scaffolds a site, pre-seeds the gem as a path source (RubyGems has no `shoreditch` gem yet), and drives the apply with answers piped on stdin for three paths — both prompts answered, both blank, and a hostile answer — asserting the initializer parses, the site builds, and both the index and a post render `sd-sidebar`.
+- An automation-installed site renders as the theme.
+The automation retires a starter layout or stylesheet only when it is exactly the untouched `bridgetown new` scaffold (whitespace aside), and repoints the pages that named a retired layout by editing only their front matter — never a `layout:` line in body text or a code fence.
+A file the site has edited is left in place with a note.
+- A prompt answer cannot inject code.
+Answers carrying a quote, a backslash, a newline, or a Ruby interpolation (`#{`, `#@`, `#$`) are rejected rather than escaped — escaping is unreliable because Bridgetown's `add_initializer` insertion rewrites backslashes, which reactivated an escaped `#{` in testing and executed it at site load.
+A rejected answer is dropped with a note to set that option by hand.
+- The pure `bundle add shoreditch` install route stays unproven until the gem is published; the RubyGems TODO item carries an `EXERCISE_PRESEED=0` re-run to prove it then.